Emil Loteanu: Life and career

 One of the producers of his 1983 film Anna Pavlova was Michael Powell.
 The film was a co-production between Britain and the Soviet Union and featured American director Martin Scorsese in a cameo role.

 In 1979, Loteanu married actress Galina Belyayeva, who starred in his films A Hunting Accident and Anna Pavlova.
 Their marriage was a stormy one and lasted five years.
 They had one child.

 In the late 1980s, he returned to "Moldova-Film" and worked on Moldovan television, where he made a film adaption of Mihai Eminescu's poem Luceafărul.
 Between 1987 and 1992, he was President of the Union of Cinematographers of Moldova.
 He taught courses for theater actors at the Chisinau Institute of Arts.

 In 1998, he staged the play Unconditionally Yours, Antosha Chekhonte based on Chekhov's "The Bear" and "Wedding" at the Moscow Art Theatre named after M. Gorky.
 He is an author of several collections of poems and short stories, scripts of his films.
 He is also an author of poetry for the film The Eighth Wonder of the World (1981).

 For twelve years, he was trying to get funding to make films.
+In the 1990s, he was received by the Romanian President Ion Iliescu, to whom he proposed funding to make, together with other filmmakers and actors from Romania and Moldova, more films about the history of Romanians.
 When Loteanu at long last got financing for his film project Yar he died, leaving the project unfinished.
 He died from cancer on 18 April 2003 in Moscow, at the age of 66.
 Galina Belyayeva and his doctors hid the diagnosis from him.
 He was buried at the Vagankovsky cemetery in Moscow.